advancedresearch/advancedresearch.github.io/README.md

 You can find a summary about Avatar Extensions [here](./avatar-extensions/summary.md).

+### Path Semantical Quality

+Path Semantical Quality is a partial equivalence relation that lifts biconditions with symbolic distinction.

+You can find a summary about Path Semantical Quality [here](https://github.com/advancedresearch/advancedresearch.github.io/blob/master/quality/summary.md).

 ### Blog posts

 - [2022-02-16 Let's Abandon The Cogito and Use Type Theory Instead](https://advancedresearch.github.io/blog/2022-02-16-lets-abandon-the-cogito-and-use-type-theory-instead)